 What to Do After a Commercial Vehicle Accident

 If you were hurt in a commercial vehicle accident, there is a good chance you can pursue a successful lawsuit against either the driver, company, parts manufacturer, or all three parties.
 We can help you collect the evidence needed for your case, but it’s important to see a physician as soon as possible after your accident and to maintain good records of your medical bills.

 Because commercial vehicle accident cases can be complex and difficult to prove fault, it’s very important to seek out skilled legal representation for your claim.
 Our Hawaii commercial vehicle accident lawyers may be able to help you pursue a case.
 We will do investigate your accident and gather evidence to support your claim that the truck driver was at fault.
 Any monies recovered from the accident can go towards your medical bills and supporting yourself and your family.
 Although no amount of money can take away the pain you’ve endured, fair compensation can make moving forward easier.

 Contact Davis Levin Livingston Today

-If you or a loved one was seriously injured in a truck accident, contact our firm today to discuss your situation.
+If you or a loved one was seriously injured in a commercial vehicle accident, contact our firm today to discuss your situation.
 We offer free case evaluations, which means you can speak to a highly knowledgeable lawyer at no charge.
-We also work on a contingency-fee basis, meaning you don’t owe us a cent unless we win your case.
+We also work on a contingency fee basis, meaning you don’t owe us a cent unless we win your case.
 During your consultation, we can listen to your story and give you the best advice on how to proceed with a claim.